Epicurius/Doom-Not-Doom/README.md

 	8  - Precompute projectile, movement and collision.
 	9  - Handel player collision detection.
 	10 - Reads all user inputs.
-	11 - Wait for all map drawing thread to be ready.
+	11 - Wait for all map drawing threads to be ready.
 	12 - Draw all projectiles
 	13 - Create and execute entity drawing threads.
 	14 - Create and execute weapon drawing threads.
-	15 - Draw HUD, e.g. ammo amount, health, armour.
+	15 - Draw HUD, e.g. ammo, health, armour amount.
-	16 - If Tab is pressed draw map.
+	16 - If Tab is pressed draw minimap.
-	17 - Calculate and update window FPS title and delta time.
+	17 - Calculate and update window title with FPS and calculate delta time.
-	18 - Render to screen.
+	18 - Render frame to screen.
 	19 - Check if user has paused or quit game.
 8  - Free all allocated memory.
 9  - Exit game.